Myrkie/UpuGui/README.md

 KnownBugs
 ---
-1. GUI doesnt export all metadata files properly, current fix is to use the right-click context export with metadata
+1. GUI doesn't export all metadata files properly, current fix is to use the right-click context export with metadata
+2. Selecting nodes will not work properly, it should only be used as a overview of the file hierarchy

 Download
 ---
 Latest Version: https://github.com/Myrkie/UpuGui/releases

-Search Engine Keywords:
-unity3d, unitypackage, unpack, extract, deflate, assets, UPUGui

 ## Build Instructions ##